j1-aggie/Hurricane_Harvey_Analysis/README.md

 Questions

+  1. What factor below contributes the most to the intensity of the Hurricane based on P-value analysis
-  1. Did water temperature affect the intensity of Hurricane Harvery?
+    a.
+Did water temperature affect the intensity of Hurricane Harvery?
-  2. Did water salinity effect the intensity of Hurricane Harvery?
+    b.
+Did water salinity effect the intensity of Hurricane Harvery?
-  3. Did ambient air temperature affect the intensity of Hurricane Harvery?
+    c.
+Did ambient air temperature affect the intensity of Hurricane Harvery?
-  4. Did water temperature affect the final path of Hurricane Harvery?
+    d.
+Did pressure affect the intensity of Hurricane Harvery?

+  2. What factor contributes most to the final path of the Hurricane based on P-value analysis
-  5. Did pressure affect the intensity of Hurricane Harvery?
+    a.
+Did water temperature affect the final path of Hurricane Harvery?

 DataSets Sourcing